-Mr. Xianshou Li, our chairman and chief executive officer, beneficially owned 24.4% of our shares as of March 31, 2016.
+Mr. Xianshou Li, our chairman and chief executive officer, beneficially owned 24.7% of our shares as of February 28, 2017.
 As such, Mr. Li has substantial influence over our business, including decisions regarding mergers, consolidations and the sale of all or substantially all of our assets, election of directors and other significant corporate actions.
 This concentration of ownership may discourage, delay or prevent a change in control of our company, which could deprive our shareholders of an opportunity to receive a premium for their shares as part of a sale of our company and might reduce the price of our ADSs.
 For example, holders of a majority of our shares entitled to vote in a duly convened and constituted shareholders' meeting may pass a shareholders' resolution to issue preferred shares in one or more series and to fix the powers and rights of these shares, including dividend rights, conversion rights, voting rights, terms of redemption and liquidation preferences, any or all of which may be greater than the rights associated with our existing shares.
 Preferred shares could thus be issued with terms that would delay or prevent a change in control or make removal of management more difficult.
 These actions may be taken even if they are opposed by our other shareholders and holders of our ADSs.

-We may need additional capital and may sell additional ADSs or other, equity-linked or debt equity securities or incur indebtedness, which could result in additional dilution to our shareholders or increase our debt service obligations.
-Hedging activities may depress the trading price of our ADSs.
+We may need additional capital and may sell additional ADSs or other equity, equity-linked or debt securities or incur indebtedness, which could result in additional dilution to our shareholders or increase our debt service obligations.

 The solar industry is currently being negatively impacted by a number of factors including excess capacity, reduction of government incentives in key solar markets, higher import tariffs and the European debt crisis.
 These factors have contributed to declining average selling prices for our products.
-As of December 31, 2015, our current liabilities exceeded our current assets by \$466.1 million.
-While we had cash and cash equivalents of \$38.0 million, we also had short-term bank borrowings of \$667.7 million all due within one year and the current portion of long-term bank borrowings amounted to \$1.1 million, which is not expected to be renewed.
+As of December 31, 2016, our current liabilities exceeded our current assets by \$396.9 million.
+While we had cash and cash equivalents of \$37.3 million, we also had short-term bank borrowings of \$595.4 million all due within one year.